raed1999/raed1999/README.md

 - 👋 Hi, I’m @raed1999
 - 👀 I’m interested in sleeping and doing nothing
-- 🌱 I’m currently learning PHP, JS, MySQL
+- 🌱 I’m currently using LARAVEL as my main framework.
+Yes, im a PHP and JS enthusiast 😁
 - 💞️ I’m looking to collaborate on working projects where I can gain experience
 - 📫 How to reach me?
 Just send an email @ iam.ralfhedwinpanti@gmail.com